Like most wild foods today, honey locust doesn’t enjoy the notoriety it deserves. It stands a living relic from a bygone era, a memory that lives on.

 Related to tamarind and carob, the flavor of honey locust is a cross between both — with a good share of banana thrown in.
 Feedipedia says “the sweet pulp has always attracted animals and people alike, when better sweets are not available.”
 Hmm…

-To use, first break pods up into roughly one-inch pieces.
+To uncover this ancient treasure, first take your neighbor’s “lawn mess” off their hands.
+Break pods up into roughly one-inch pieces.
 If they are quite dry, pounding them lightly on a cutting board with something like a mallet helps considerably.
 The seeds can be left in or collected and roasted for something like coffee.
 Shred the pieces briefly in a food processor.
 You want pieces roughly a half inch in diameter.
 If you shred them more than that, it will be harder to squeeze out the pulp.
 A mesh bag helps either way.

 Soak in just enough warm water to cover for at least an hour.
 Then squeeze out the pulp.
 It’s a fun way to get your hands gooey.
 Use as is or freeze into cubes in an ice tray for later use.
 You can cook it down, but expect something more like apple butter than syrup.